A New Constraint on the Optical Depth from the Reionization History Independent of CMB Large-Scale E-Mode Polarization: Sum of Neutrino Masses

 \section{Sum of Neutrino Masses}

-The sum of neutrino masses $\Sigma m_\nu$ is positively correlated with $\tau$ \citep{elbers25_mnu, jhaveri25}.
+Cosmological data sets including CMB and BAO measurements constrain the sum of neutrino masses $\Sigma m_\nu$, through their impact on the expansion history and growth of structure \citep{loverde24}.
+The sum of neutrino masses $\Sigma m_\nu$ is positively correlated with $\tau$ \citep{paoletti20, loverde24, elbers25_mnu, jhaveri25}.
 As shown in Section \ref{sec:cosmological_parameters}, raising $\tau$ increases the inferred $A_s$ and hence the amount of CMB lensing.
 On the other hand, a larger $\Sigma m_\nu$ suppresses the growth of structure through free-streaming, thereby decreasing the CMB lensing signal \citep{du25}.
 Therefore, it is important to investigate how the cosmic reionization history affects $\Sigma m_\nu$.
 In Section \ref{sec:lcdm}, we fix the sum of neutrino masses to $\Sigma m_\nu=0.06$ eV.
 In this section, we allow $\Sigma m_\nu$ to vary and derive an upper limit on $\Sigma m_\nu$ within $\Lambda$CDM cosmology.
 We assume a flat prior on $\Sigma m_\nu$ over the range of $[0, 5]$ eV.
 As in Section \ref{sec:dde}, we use three datasets to constrain $\Sigma m_\nu$: (i) CMB (w/o lowE), (ii) CMB (w/o lowE) and DESI DR2 BAO, and (iii) CMB (w/o lowE), DESI DR2 BAO, and reionization history $\xHI(z)$.
 We follow the method in Section \ref{sec:method} and obtain constraints on cosmological parameters (Table \ref{tab:mnu}).
 For comparison, we also show results from CMB (w/ lowE)+BAO based on the publicly available MCMC chains provided by the DESI Collaboration.
 In Figure \ref{fig:mnu_tau}, we show the marginalized posterior distributions of the ($\Sigma m_\nu$-$\tau$) parameters.
 The combination of CMB, BAO, and reionization history gives a tight upper limit on $\Sigma m_\nu$.
 The derived $95\%$ (99\%) upper limit on $\Sigma m_\nu$ is

 This upper limit is similar to the lowE result, $\Sigma m_\nu<0.0649\,(0.0906)~\mathrm{eV}$ (95\% (99\%) limit, CMB (w/ lowE)+BAO).
 Although cosmological data determine upper limits on $\Sigma m_\nu$, lower limits are obtained from neutrino oscillation experiments. \citet{esteban24} report $95\%$ lower limits of $0.058~\mathrm{eV}<\Sigma m_\nu$ for normal ordering (NO) and $0.098~\mathrm{eV}<\Sigma m_\nu$ for inverted ordering (IO), based on multiple neutrino oscillation experiments with NuFit-6.0.
 The cosmological upper limit is close to the lower limit for NO and well below that for IO.
 First, we infer $\Sigma m_\nu$ by combining cosmological data with neutrino oscillation constraints.
 In NO, the neutrino mass eigenvalues satisfy $m_1<m_2<m_3$.
 From cosmological data, the sum of these eigenvalues,